Stock Exchange, Antwerp: 1531–1661: Commodity exchange

-From 1531 to 1661, it was the site of the world's first dedicated commodity exchange.

-As Antwerp took over the role of trade center from Bruges, it grew into a large metropolis with more than 100,000 inhabitants, including 10,000 foreign merchants, mostly Spaniards and Portuguese.
-From 1531 the old bourse was given a new building, conceived as a rectangular square with galleries covered on four sides, built on top of a street intersection.
+The new exchange's building was conceived as a rectangular square with galleries covered on four sides, built on top of a street intersection.
 For half a century this exchange would be the focal point of European trade and the model for cities with similar ambitions.

-On the initiative of Thomas Gresham, the representative of the English crown in Antwerp, the Royal Exchange, London was opened in 1565 on this model.
-It was also called "the Bourse" until Queen Elizabeth I, after a visit on January 23, 1570, changed its name to the Royal Exchange.
-The Middelburg stock exchange was opened in 1592, then Rotterdam in 1595 and Amsterdam in 1611.
+From 1531 to 1661, it was the site of the world's first specialised commodity exchange.
+The motto of the exchange was "in usum negotiatorum cuiuscumque nationis et linguae" (for the convenience of traders of any nationality and language).

-The first building in Brabant's late Gothic style dates from 1531, after a design by Domien de Waghemakere.
+The first building was built in the late Brabantine Gothic style in 1531 after a design by Domien de Waghemakere.
 A rectangular open space was enclosed by a colonnade covered with star and net vaults.
 The gallery concept of this building served as a model for London's Royal Exchange (designed by Hendrik van Paesschen), as well as for Rotterdam, Amsterdam and Lille.
 The high-rise 'pagoda towers' with octagonal and cylindrical hull may have served as a lookout for the harbor.
 Every nation had a more or less permanent location at the exchange.